Paper Towns (film)

-Paper Towns is a 2015 American romantic mystery comedy-drama film, directed by Jake Schreier, based on the 2008 novel of the same name by John Green.
-The film was adapted for the screen by Scott Neustadter and Michael H. Weber, the same team that wrote the first film adaption of another of Green's novels, The Fault in Our Stars.
-The film stars Nat Wolff and Cara Delevingne and was released on July 24, 2015, in the United States by 20th Century Fox.
-The film follows the coming of age and search by the protagonist, Quentin "Q" Jacobsen (Wolff), for Margo Roth Spiegelman (Delevingne), his childhood friend and object of affection.
-In the process, Quentin explores the relationship with his friends including his compatibility with Margo.
+Paper Towns is a 2015 American romantic comedy drama film directed by Jake Schreier from a screenplay by Scott Neustadter and Michael H. Weber, based on the 2008 novel of the same name by John Green.
+The film stars Nat Wolff and Cara Delevingne, with Halston Sage, Austin Abrams, and Justice Smith in supporting roles.
+The story follows the search by Quentin "Q" Jacobsen (Wolff) for Margo Roth Spiegelman (Delevingne), his childhood friend and object of affection.
+In the process, Quentin explores the relationship with his friends, including his compatibility with Margo.

-It grossed over $85 million worldwide after the theatrical release, against a $12 million budget.
-It was released on Blu-ray and DVD on October 20, 2015, and grossed over $9 million in total domestic video sales.
-The film received mixed reviews.
+Paper Towns was released in the United States on July 24, 2015, by 20th Century Fox.
+The film received mixed reviews from critics and grossed over $85 million worldwide against a production budget of $12 million.
+It was released on DVD and Blu-ray on October 20, 2015, and grossed over $9 million in total domestic video sales.

 Plot

 Quentin "Q" Jacobsen lives across the street from Margo Roth Spiegelman in Jefferson Park, a subdivision of Orlando, Florida.
 She is a childhood friend from whom he has drifted over nine years after they discovered the corpse of a local lawyer, Robert Joyner, who killed himself after his divorce.
 Unbeknownst to Margo, Quentin has been infatuated with her since they became neighbors.

 After reaching adolescence, Margo becomes one of the popular girls, with an adventurous reputation, at Jefferson Park High School.
-In contrast, Quentin is kind and unassertive, but unpopular among his peers.
-His friends are other outcasts, Benjamin "Ben" Starling, and Marcus "Radar" Lincoln.
+In contrast, Quentin is kind, unassertive, and unpopular.
+His friends are fellow outcasts Benjamin "Ben" Starling and Marcus "Radar" Lincoln.